danielpersia/danielpersia.github.io/_pages/brazillab.md

 ---
-title: 'Brazil LAB'
+title: 'News'
-subtitle: 'Journalism / News / Dispatch'
+subtitle: 'Journalism / Dispatch / Reporting'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/jaider.jpg'
 ---

+## Brazil LAB

 ![](/images/jaider.jpg)

-The Brazil LAB is an original initiative, gathering Princeton faculty and students working in and on Brazil and on subjects Brazil is helpful to think with.
-Spearheaded by the Princeton Insitute for International and Regional Studies (PIIRS) and in synergy with various departments, programs and initiatives, the LAB (Luso-Afro-Brazilian Studies) is a multi-disciplinary research and teaching hub for exploring the country’s history, politics and culture, along with its regional significance and international connections.
+Spearheaded by the Princeton Insitute for International and Regional Studies (PIIRS) and in synergy with various departments, programs and initiatives, the Brazil LAB (Luso-Afro-Brazilian Studies) is a multi-disciplinary research and teaching hub for exploring the country’s history, politics and culture, along with its regional significance and international connections.

 [Brazil LAB Profile](https://brazillab.princeton.edu/people/daniel-persia)

-## Authored News Articles
+**Authored News Articles**

 **10-27-23** <br>
 [Changing Perspective(s): Torto Arado](https://brazillab.princeton.edu/news/changing-perspectives-brazilian-writer-itamar-vieira-junior-torto-arado)